httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Code Samples
 {:numbered="false" removeinrfc="true"}

-How can I generate and validate the `Repr-Digest` values shown in the examples throughout this document?
+How can I generate and validate the digest values, computed over the JSON object `{"hello": "world"}` followed by an LF, shown in the examples throughout this document?

 The following python3 code can be used to generate digests for JSON objects using SHA algorithms for a range of encodings.
 Note that these are formatted as